anabr4/Exoplanet-Star-Classification/README.md

 ![KDE1](plots/kde1plot.png)

 ## Data Pre-Processing
-We have already seen one of the aspects to adress, outliers, so first, we will remove them also from the train dataset.
-Another thing to adress is to treat missing values but there aren't, so we should have accurate prediction models.
+We have already seen one of the aspects to adress, outliers, so first, we will remove them from the train dataset.
+Another thing to adress is treating missing values but there aren't.

 Neural networks tend to perform best when their inputs are on a common scale.
 So, other thing that we should consider is scaling the data on a common scale before introducing it to the DL model, however, we have seen that flux spectra worsen if we perform the Standard Scaling and a Gaussian filter [5], to smooth the spectra, on training data, and it is more difficult to distinguish between the flux of a star which has an exoplanet orbiting and one which hasn't, visually.
 We also performed the scaling, after pre-processing data, and trained the model, but we also obtained worse results.